-(\romannumeral 1) The connection proportions for each region exhibit clear temporal variations, reflecting changes in brain activity in response to the image stimuli presented to the subjects.
+(\romannumeral 1) The connection proportions for each region exhibit temporal variations with upward trends, reflecting changes in brain activity in response to the image stimuli presented to the subjects.

-(\romannumeral 2) The control subjects demonstrate significantly higher level of correlations, in the temporal, central, and frontal regions, and a slightly higher level of correlation in the occipital region.
-Similarly, \cite{zhang1997electrophysiological} reported stronger brain activity in the temporal and occipital regions of control subjects.
-While their analysis focused on amplitudes, our results highlight differences in correlation as well.
+(\romannumeral 2) Control subjects demonstrate visibly higher average connection proportions in all brain regions.
+Similarly, \cite{zhang1997electrophysiological} reported stronger brain activity in the temporal, occipital, and frontal regions of control subjects, suggesting that long-term alcohol abuse may impair functioning in these regions.
+While their analysis focused on amplitudes, our results additionally highlight group differences in time-varying correlations.

-(\romannumeral 3) The results from the FWER control show that the proportions of connections in the temporal and occipital region are very low for both groups.
-As a result, we cannot conclude that correlations are higher in these regions based solely on the FWER control results, despite strong indications from the FDR control method and previous findings reported by \cite{zhang1997electrophysiological}.
-This suggests that the FWER approach may be excessively stringent, potentially masking some meaningful results.

-\subsection{Economic data}
+\subsection{Economic Data}

 The interconnectedness among economic data plays a crucial role in quantifying risks within financial portfolios, as well as systemic and macroeconomic risks.
 For an introduction, see \cite{acemoglu2012network}, \cite{puliga2014credit}, and \cite{guo2018development}, among others.
-In this section, we construct time-varying correlation networks of Daily WRDS World Indices, which are market-capitalization-weighted indices with dividends at daily frequency (for details, see \url{https://wrds-www.wharton.upenn.edu/pages/get-data/world-indices-wrds/}).
+In this section, we infer the time-varying correlation of Daily WRDS World Indices, which are market-capitalization-weighted indices with dividends at daily frequency (for details, see \url{https://wrds-www.wharton.upenn.edu/pages/get-data/world-indices-wrds/}).